 I don’t know if you’ve heard, but there’s no Georgian on Duolingo.
 The reasons are myriad.
-However, it essentially boils down to that there aren’t enough speakers for the popular language learning app to feel like they can justify an entire course (forget that they teach High Valyrian!).
-So today, we're going to look at why we at Ling disagree with that assessment and also some reasons why learning Georgian is more valuable than what you might think.
+However, it essentially boils down to the fact that there aren’t enough speakers for the popular language learning app to feel like they can justify an entire course (forget that they teach High Valyrian!).

 Sidenote: It is not surprising that Georgia became such a powerhouse when you consider how ideal the growing conditions are there.
 Summers are short, winters are mild, and there is a nice level of humidity year-round.

 Georgia is a place for any budding Indiana Jones out there.
 In fact, skulls dating back 1.8 million years were found in Dmanisi.
 So who knows what caves and caverns there are for you to explore on your next vacation!

 Georgia is renowned for its music.
 No, this isn’t related to Justin Bieber and his peaches out in Georgia (that’s the U.S. state).
 Georgian folk singing is so widely and highly regarded that the song ‘Chakrulo’ is on a special disk launched with the Voyager spacecraft.
 Chakrulo is in the very esteemed company of Mozart, Bach, and Chuck Berry.
 Imagine that.
 Aliens turn up to Earth knowing the Georgian lyrics of Chakrulo, and you’re left out because you didn’t learn Georgian with Ling.